Japan Stocks fall on U.S. stimulus concerns, stronger yen

-Total 30 issues of 33 industry category of Topix index ended into red territory, with Air Transportation, Pharmaceutical, Electric Power & Gas, Retail Trade, Mining, Land Transportation, Services, and Construction issues being notable losers.
+Total 26 issues of 33 industry category of Topix index ended into black territory, with Rubber Products, Air Transportation, Mining, Insurance, Securities & Commodities Futures, Marine Transportation, and Land Transportation issues being notable gainers, while Precision Instruments, Retail Trade, and Foods issues were notable losers.

-ANA Holdings plunged 4% after reports said the airline has decided to retire half of its wide-body fleet, losing around 25 to 30 planes.
-Its rival Japan Airlines dropped 2.2%.
+Shares of Nexon Co. soared 17.2% after the game-maker was chosen as a new Nikkei average component to replace FamilyMart Co., which will be delisted next month after a successful tender offer by Itochu.

-Fujifilm Holdings rose 0.1% after announcing plans to jointly seek approval in China for its anti-influenza drug Avigan to treat Covid-19.
+Mitsubishi Heavy Industries gained 6.6% after reports that it is considering effectively halting its project to develop Japan's first homegrown small passenger jet, which had been viewed by investors as a costly operation.

 Powered by Capital Market - Live News